National Income Accounting

 Key National Income Aggregates

-GDP (Gross Domestic Product): Total value of all final goods and services produced within the domestic territory of a country in a year.
-It includes output by foreign nationals within the country but excludes output by nationals abroad.
-"Domestic territory" is an economic concept, not a political one — it includes: (a) Territory within political frontiers including territorial waters. (b) Ships and aircraft owned by residents. (c) Fishing vessels and oil rigs operated by residents in international waters. (d) Embassies and consulates located abroad.
-It excludes: foreign embassies within India.
+GDP (Gross Domestic Product): total value of all final goods and services produced within the domestic territory of a country in a year.
+Includes output by foreign nationals within the country but excludes output by nationals abroad.
+"Domestic territory" is economic, not political — it includes: territory within political frontiers including territorial waters, ships and aircraft owned by residents, fishing vessels and oil rigs in international waters, embassies/consulates abroad.
+It excludes foreign embassies within India.
 GNP (Gross National Product) = GDP + Net Factor Income from Abroad (NFIA).
-NFIA = Factor income earned by Indian nationals abroad (remittances of Indian workers, profits of Indian companies abroad, interest on Indian investments abroad) minus Factor income earned by foreigners in India (profits repatriated by MNCs, salaries of foreign workers).
-For India, NFIA is typically negative (foreigners earn more from India than Indians earn from abroad), so GNP < GDP.
-For countries like Bangladesh and Philippines (large overseas worker remittances), GNP > GDP.
-NDP (Net Domestic Product) = GDP minus Depreciation (also called Capital Consumption Allowance or CCA).
-Depreciation is the reduction in value of fixed capital assets due to wear and tear, obsolescence, and accidental damage.
-NDP is a more accurate measure of net value addition because GDP overstates output by including the value of capital consumed in production.
+NFIA = factor income earned by Indians abroad minus factor income earned by foreigners in India.
+For India, NFIA is typically negative (foreigners earn more from India than Indians earn abroad), so GNP < GDP.
+For Bangladesh and Philippines (large worker remittances), GNP > GDP.
+NDP (Net Domestic Product) = GDP minus Depreciation (Capital Consumption Allowance).
+NDP is more accurate since GDP overstates output by including consumed capital.
 NNP (Net National Product) = GNP minus Depreciation.
-NNP at Factor Cost = National Income — this is the most important aggregate for measuring the economic welfare of a nation's residents.
+NNP at Factor Cost = National Income — the most important aggregate for measuring economic welfare.
 Per Capita Income = National Income / Mid-year Population.
-India's per capita income at current prices: approximately Rs 1.97 lakh (2023-24), placing it as a lower-middle-income country by World Bank classification.
+India's per capita income at current prices: approximately Rs 1.97 lakh (2023-24), placing India as a lower-middle-income country by World Bank classification.

 Factor Cost vs Market Price vs Basic Price

-These are three different ways of valuing output, depending on how taxes and subsidies are treated.
-Factor Cost (FC): The cost of production — sum of payments to factors of production (land→rent, labour→wages, capital→interest, enterprise→profit).
-FC reflects what producers actually receive.
-It does NOT include indirect taxes and DOES include subsidies.
-Market Price (MP): The price at which goods are sold to consumers in the market.
-It includes indirect taxes (GST, excise) and excludes subsidies.
-Relationship: GDP at MP = GDP at FC + Net Indirect Taxes (where Net Indirect Taxes = Indirect Taxes minus Subsidies).
+Three ways of valuing output based on tax and subsidy treatment.
+Factor Cost (FC): the cost of production — sum of payments to factors (rent, wages, interest, profit).
+Reflects what producers actually receive.
+Does NOT include indirect taxes, DOES include subsidies.
+Market Price (MP): the price at which goods sell to consumers.
+Includes indirect taxes (GST, excise), excludes subsidies.
+Relationship: GDP at MP = GDP at FC + Net Indirect Taxes (Indirect Taxes minus Subsidies).
 Therefore GDP at FC = GDP at MP minus Indirect Taxes + Subsidies.
-Basic Price: An intermediate concept between FC and MP.
+Basic Price: intermediate between FC and MP.
 Basic Price = Factor Cost + Production Taxes minus Production Subsidies.
-Production taxes include property taxes on land, stamp duties, and professional taxes — but NOT commodity taxes like GST.
-Product taxes (GST, customs duty) are added to basic prices to get market prices.
+Production taxes include property taxes, stamp duties, professional taxes — but NOT commodity taxes like GST.
+Product taxes (GST, customs) are added to basic prices to get market prices.
 Relationship: Market Price = Basic Price + Product Taxes minus Product Subsidies.
-Post-2015 revision in India: GDP at Market Prices is the headline figure reported internationally.
-GVA (Gross Value Added) at Basic Prices is used for sectoral analysis.
-The shift from FC to Basic Prices and from FC GDP to MP GDP was controversial — it showed India's GDP growth at 6.9% (2013-14) under the new method vs 4.7% under the old method, leading to accusations of "inflating" growth.
-The back-series controversy (2018-19) further intensified debate when revised GDP data showed higher growth under the UPA period than previously estimated.
-Why the distinction matters: It affects international comparisons.
-GDP at MP is the standard used by IMF, World Bank, and most countries for cross-country comparison.
-Factor cost was India's traditional measure and is still used in some academic and policy contexts.
+Post-2015 India: GDP at Market Prices is the headline figure reported internationally.
+GVA at Basic Prices is used for sectoral analysis.
+The shift from FC to Basic Prices was controversial — it showed 6.9% growth in 2013-14 vs 4.7% under the old method, sparking accusations of "inflating" growth.
+The 2018-19 back-series controversy further intensified debate.
+Why it matters: GDP at MP is the IMF/World Bank standard for cross-country comparison.
+Factor cost remains in some academic and policy contexts.

 Methods of Measuring National Income

-Three methods yield the same result (in theory, as a circular flow identity): (1) Production/Output/Value Added Method: Sum of value added at each stage of production across all sectors.
-Value Added = Value of Output minus Value of Intermediate Consumption.
-This avoids double counting — if a farmer sells wheat for Rs 20 to a flour mill, and the mill sells flour for Rs 35 to a baker, the value added is Rs 20 (farmer) + Rs 15 (mill), not Rs 55 (total output).
-In India, the production method is primarily used for agriculture (output of crops, livestock, fisheries, forestry estimated from area × yield data) and industry (Index of Industrial Production, Annual Survey of Industries, MCA21 corporate filings).
-(2) Income Method: Sum of all factor incomes generated in the production process — Compensation of Employees (wages, salaries, benefits) + Operating Surplus (rent, interest, profit) + Mixed Income of self-employed.
-Used for sectors where output is hard to measure directly (e.g., services — legal, medical, educational services).
-In India, the income method is used for government administration and defence (compensation of government employees is the measure of output — this is a limitation because it assumes government productivity equals its wage bill).
-(3) Expenditure Method: GDP = C + I + G + (X minus M), where C = Private Final Consumption Expenditure (household spending), I = Gross Fixed Capital Formation + Change in Inventories (investment by firms), G = Government Final Consumption Expenditure, (X-M) = Net Exports.
-This method captures the demand side.
-India uses the expenditure method as a cross-check and for demand-side analysis.
-India uses all three methods: production method for agriculture and parts of industry, income method for public administration and some services, and expenditure method as a residual check.
-Discrepancies between the three methods are reported as "statistical discrepancy" in national accounts.
+Three methods yield the same result in theory (circular flow identity): (1) Production/Output/Value Added Method: sum of value added at each production stage across all sectors.
+Value Added = Output minus Intermediate Consumption.
+This avoids double counting.
+In India, used primarily for agriculture (area x yield data) and industry (IIP, ASI, MCA21 corporate filings).
+(2) Income Method: sum of all factor incomes — Compensation of Employees (wages, salaries, benefits) + Operating Surplus (rent, interest, profit) + Mixed Income of self-employed.
+Used for sectors where output is hard to measure directly (services, government administration).
+For government administration and defence, compensation of employees IS the measure of output — a limitation since it assumes government productivity equals its wage bill.
+(3) Expenditure Method: GDP = C + I + G + (X-M), where C = Private Final Consumption Expenditure, I = Gross Fixed Capital Formation + Change in Inventories, G = Government Final Consumption Expenditure, (X-M) = Net Exports.
+Captures the demand side.
+India uses all three: production method for agriculture and parts of industry, income method for public administration and some services, expenditure method as a residual check.
+Discrepancies between the three methods appear as "statistical discrepancy" in national accounts.

 Nominal vs Real GDP & GDP Deflator

-Nominal GDP (GDP at current prices): Measured at prices prevailing in the current year.
-Includes the effect of both quantity changes AND price changes (inflation).
-Nominal GDP can increase even if real output falls — simply because prices have risen.
-Real GDP (GDP at constant prices): Measured at prices of a fixed base year.
-Removes the effect of inflation, showing actual growth in quantity of output.
-Real GDP growth rate is the more meaningful indicator of economic progress.
-India's current base year is 2011-12.
-In the base year, Nominal GDP = Real GDP (by definition).
+Nominal GDP (at current prices): measured at prevailing-year prices.
+Includes both quantity and price changes (inflation).
+Can increase even if real output falls because prices rose.
+Real GDP (at constant prices): measured at base-year prices.
+Strips out inflation, showing actual output growth.
+India's base year: 2011-12.
+In the base year, Nominal = Real GDP by definition.
 GDP Deflator = (Nominal GDP / Real GDP) x 100.
-It measures the overall price level in the economy covering ALL goods and services produced domestically.
-If GDP Deflator > 100, prices have risen since the base year.
-GDP Deflator vs CPI: GDP Deflator covers entire economy (including capital goods, government services), CPI covers only consumer basket.
-GDP Deflator includes domestically produced goods only; CPI includes imported goods (imported oil, electronics).
-CPI is published monthly, GDP Deflator is available quarterly.
-CPI uses fixed base-year weights (Laspeyres index); GDP Deflator uses current-year weights (Paasche index).
-For inflation targeting, RBI uses CPI (headline inflation), not GDP Deflator.
-India's key GDP figures (2023-24): Nominal GDP: approximately Rs 296 lakh crore.
-Real GDP: approximately Rs 173 lakh crore (at 2011-12 prices).
-Real GDP growth: 8.2%.
-GDP Deflator: approximately 171 (meaning prices are 71% higher than in 2011-12).
+It measures the overall domestic price level covering ALL goods and services produced domestically.
+GDP Deflator vs CPI: the Deflator covers the entire economy (capital goods, government services); CPI covers only the consumer basket.
+The Deflator excludes imports; CPI includes them (imported oil, electronics).
+CPI is published monthly; the Deflator is quarterly.
+CPI uses fixed base-year weights (Laspeyres index); the Deflator uses current-year weights (Paasche index).
+RBI uses CPI for inflation targeting, not the Deflator.
+India's key figures (2023-24): Nominal GDP approximately Rs 296 lakh crore, Real GDP approximately Rs 173 lakh crore (2011-12 prices), Real GDP growth 8.2%, GDP Deflator approximately 171 (prices are 71% higher than in 2011-12).
 India is the world's 5th largest economy by nominal GDP (behind US, China, Germany, Japan).
-By PPP (Purchasing Power Parity), India is the 3rd largest (behind US and China).
-PPP adjusts for the fact that goods and services are cheaper in India — a dollar buys more in India than in the US.
+By PPP, India is 3rd largest (behind US and China).
+PPP adjusts for the fact that goods and services cost less in India — a dollar buys more here.

 GVA (Gross Value Added) — Post-2015 Framework

-Since January 2015, India uses GVA at basic prices as the primary measure of sectoral performance.
+Since January 2015, India uses GVA at basic prices as the primary sectoral performance measure.
 GVA = Output minus Intermediate Consumption.
 GVA at basic prices = GVA at factor cost + Production Taxes minus Production Subsidies.
 GDP at MP = Total GVA at basic prices + Product Taxes minus Product Subsidies.
-This means: GDP captures the demand side (includes all taxes paid by consumers), while GVA captures the supply side (production efficiency of each sector).
-Sectoral composition of India's GVA (2023-24): (1) Agriculture & Allied (crop production, livestock, forestry, fishing): approximately 15% of GVA but employs approximately 42% of the workforce — indicating relatively low labour productivity.
-Agriculture has been declining as share of GVA (55% in 1950-51, 30% in 1990-91, 15% now) but its employment share has declined much more slowly (70% in 1950-51, 42% now) — this mismatch is a key structural challenge.
-(2) Industry (mining & quarrying, manufacturing, electricity/gas/water supply, construction): approximately 30% of GVA.
-Manufacturing alone: approximately 17%.
-India's manufacturing share has been stagnant at 15-17% for two decades — Make in India aims to raise it to 25%.
-Construction has been a major driver at approximately 8% of GVA, with high employment intensity.
-(3) Services (trade/hotels/transport/communication, financial/real estate/business services, public administration/defence/other services): approximately 55% of GVA.
-Services have been India's growth engine — grew at 7-9% annually in the 2000s.
-IT/BPO services are a major export contributor.
-GST data release schedule: Advance Estimate (1st AE released in January using data available for first 7-8 months).
-Second Advance Estimate (released in February in the Union Budget).
-First Revised Estimate (released next January with fuller data).
-Second Revised Estimate and Third Revised Estimate follow — final estimates may differ significantly from advance estimates.
-This creates "GDP revision controversy" — especially when early estimates are revised downward.
+GDP captures the demand side (includes all consumer taxes); GVA captures the supply side (production efficiency per sector).
+Sectoral GVA composition (2023-24): (1) Agriculture & Allied (crops, livestock, forestry, fishing): approximately 15% of GVA but employs approximately 42% of the workforce — indicating low labour productivity.
+Agriculture's GVA share has declined (55% in 1950-51, 30% in 1990-91, 15% now) but employment share has fallen much more slowly (70% in 1950-51, 42% now) — this mismatch is a key structural challenge.
+(2) Industry (mining, manufacturing, electricity/gas/water, construction): approximately 30%.
+Manufacturing alone approximately 17%, stagnant at 15-17% for two decades (Make in India targets 25%).
+Construction at approximately 8% with high employment intensity.
+(3) Services (trade/hotels/transport, financial/real estate, public administration): approximately 55%.
+Growth engine at 7-9% annually in the 2000s.
+IT/BPO is a major export contributor.
+GDP release schedule: Advance Estimate (January), Second AE (February, in Budget), First Revised (next January), Second and Third Revised follow.
+Final estimates may differ significantly from advance estimates, creating "GDP revision controversy."

 National Income Estimation — Institutional Framework

-The institutional framework for national income estimation in India has evolved significantly.
-National Statistical Office (NSO): Formed in 2019 by merging the Central Statistical Organisation (CSO) and National Sample Survey Office (NSSO).
-Functions under the Ministry of Statistics and Programme Implementation (MoSPI).
-NSO is the nodal agency for: (a) National income and GDP estimation. (b) Consumer Price Index (CPI) compilation. (c) Index of Industrial Production (IIP). (d) National sample surveys (consumption expenditure, employment, etc.). (e) Population census data analysis.
-National Statistical Commission (NSC): Established in 2005 on the recommendation of the C. Rangarajan Committee.
-Functions: Advise on statistical standards, ensure quality and integrity of official statistics, resolve disputes between data producers.
-The NSC became controversial when two members resigned in 2019 over the government's decision to withhold the NSSO consumption expenditure survey 2017-18 (which reportedly showed a decline in consumer spending for the first time in four decades).
-Data sources for GDP estimation: (1) Annual Survey of Industries (ASI): Covers registered manufacturing (factories under Factories Act).
-(2) MCA21 database: Company filings with Ministry of Corporate Affairs — financial statements of all registered companies.
-Post-2015, this became a key data source for corporate sector GVA (controversy over whether many companies file only shell returns, inflating output estimates).
+NSO (National Statistical Office): formed in 2019 by merging CSO and NSSO.
+Functions under MoSPI.
+Handles: national income/GDP estimation, CPI compilation, IIP, national sample surveys, and population census analysis.
+NSC (National Statistical Commission, 2005): established on C. Rangarajan Committee recommendation.
+Advises on statistical standards, ensures quality and integrity.
+Became controversial when two members resigned in 2019 over the government withholding the NSSO consumption expenditure survey 2017-18 (which reportedly showed a per capita spending decline for the first time since 1972-73).
+Data sources for GDP: (1) ASI (Annual Survey of Industries) — registered manufacturing.
+(2) MCA21 database — company filings with Ministry of Corporate Affairs.
+Post-2015, this became key for corporate sector GVA (controversy over whether many shell filings inflate output estimates).
 (3) Crop production estimates from Ministry of Agriculture.
 (4) Livestock census from Department of Animal Husbandry.
-(5) State Domestic Product (SDP): Each state estimates its own SDP.
-Sum of all state SDPs approximately equals national GDP.
-State-level data quality varies significantly.
-(6) GST data (post-2017): Provides comprehensive data on inter-state trade, services output, and consumption patterns.
-Base year revision: India revises the base year approximately every 5-7 years to account for structural changes in the economy.
+(5) State Domestic Product — each state estimates its own SDP; sum approximately equals national GDP.
+State data quality varies significantly.
+(6) GST data (post-2017) — provides comprehensive data on inter-state trade, services output, and consumption patterns.
+Base year revision: India revises approximately every 5-7 years.
 Past base years: 1948-49, 1960-61, 1970-71, 1980-81, 1993-94, 1999-2000, 2004-05, 2011-12.
-Each revision brings improved methodology, new data sources, and often significant revisions to growth estimates.
+Each revision brings improved methodology, new data sources, and often significant growth estimate revisions.

 GDP Controversies & Debates

-India's GDP methodology has been subject to significant debate: (1) 2015 Base Year Revision Controversy: The shift from 2004-05 to 2011-12 base year showed India's GDP growth at 6.9% in 2013-14 vs 4.7% under old methodology.
-Critics (including former Chief Economic Adviser Arvind Subramanian, former RBI Governor Raghuram Rajan) argued that the new methodology overestimated growth.
-Subramanian's 2019 paper estimated that India's actual growth during 2011-17 was 4.5% (not the official 6.9%).
-Key methodological concerns: (a) Use of MCA21 corporate database — many registered companies are dormant or file incorrect returns. (b) Deflator issues — using inappropriate deflators can convert nominal to real GDP incorrectly. (c) Treatment of the informal sector — assumptions about informal sector growth may not reflect reality, especially post-demonetisation and GST.
-(2) Back-series Controversy (2018): When the government released GDP back-series (recalculated past GDP under new methodology), UPA-era growth was revised upward (2006-07 growth went from 9.3% to 10.1%) while some NDA-era estimates remained similar.
-A Committee under Sudipto Mundle was set up by NSC for back-series; the government released its own back-series using a different methodology — raising questions about political interference.
-(3) Consumption Expenditure Survey (2019): The NSSO's Household Consumer Expenditure Survey 2017-18 was reportedly suppressed because it showed a decline in per capita consumer spending (the first decline since 1972-73).
-The government claimed "data quality issues" and junked the survey.
+India's GDP methodology has faced significant scrutiny: (1) 2015 Base Year Controversy — the shift to 2011-12 showed 6.9% growth in 2013-14 vs 4.7% under old methodology.
+Critics (Arvind Subramanian, Raghuram Rajan) argued overestimation.
+Subramanian's 2019 paper estimated actual 2011-17 growth at 4.5% (not the official 6.9%).
+Concerns: MCA21 data quality (many companies are dormant or file incorrect returns), inappropriate deflators, and informal sector assumptions post-demonetisation/GST.
+(2) Back-series Controversy (2018) — revised GDP data showed higher UPA-era growth (2006-07 went from 9.3% to 10.1%).
+A Sudipto Mundle Committee was set up by NSC, but the government released its own back-series using a different methodology — raising interference questions.
+(3) Consumption Expenditure Survey (2019) — the 2017-18 survey was reportedly suppressed for showing the first per capita spending decline since 1972-73.
 A new survey was conducted in 2022-23.
-(4) GDP vs GVA divergence: In some quarters, GDP growth and GVA growth diverge significantly — this happens when product taxes grow much faster or slower than production.
-This divergence reduces clarity on the "true" growth rate.
-(5) Informal economy measurement: India's informal sector contributes an estimated 45-50% of GDP but is very poorly measured.
-Post-demonetisation and post-GST, the formal sector expanded while informal sector contracted (formalisation), but whether this was captured in GDP estimates is debated.
+(4) GDP vs GVA divergence — in some quarters they diverge significantly when product taxes grow much faster or slower than production.
+This reduces clarity on the "true" growth rate.
+(5) Informal economy measurement — the informal sector contributes 45-50% of GDP but is poorly measured.
+Post-demonetisation and post-GST, the formal sector expanded while the informal contracted (formalisation), but whether GDP estimates capture this is debated.

 Green GDP & Alternative Welfare Measures

-GDP is a measure of economic output, not welfare or well-being.
-Several limitations and alternatives have been discussed: (1) Green GDP: GDP adjusted for environmental costs — deductions for natural resource depletion (minerals, forests, groundwater), pollution damage (air, water), and ecosystem degradation.
-India's Central Statistical Organisation estimated that India's "adjusted net savings" (a World Bank concept that deducts resource depletion and pollution from national savings) has been declining.
+GDP measures economic output, not welfare.
+Limitations and alternatives: (1) Green GDP — adjusts for environmental costs (resource depletion, pollution damage, ecosystem degradation).
 A 2013 study estimated India's environmental costs at 5.7% of GDP.
-Green accounting is recommended by the UN System of Environmental-Economic Accounting (SEEA).
-India has not yet adopted Green GDP officially, but the Economic Survey 2024 discussed the concept.
-(2) GDP does not measure: (a) Household work (largely performed by women) — estimated at 15-25% of GDP if valued. (b) Informal sector underestimation. (c) Quality improvements (a smartphone today is infinitely better than one in 2010 but may cost less — GDP misses this). (d) Income distribution (GDP can grow while inequality worsens). (e) Leisure (if people work more, GDP rises but welfare may not). (f) Environmental damage and resource depletion.
-(3) Alternative measures: Human Development Index (HDI) — UNDP; covers health (life expectancy), education (mean and expected schooling), and income (GNI per capita PPP).
-India's HDI: 0.644 (2022) — ranked 134th globally (Medium Human Development).
-Genuine Progress Indicator (GPI) — adjusts GDP for inequality, environmental costs, crime, etc. World Happiness Index — covers income, social support, healthy life expectancy, freedom, generosity, corruption perception.
-India ranked 126th in 2024.
-Multidimensional Poverty Index (MPI) — UNDP/OPHI and NITI Aayog; India's MPI headcount declined from 29.17% (2013-14) to 11.28% (2022-23).
-GDP at Purchasing Power Parity (PPP): Using PPP exchange rates rather than market exchange rates gives a more realistic picture of living standards.
-India's GDP in PPP terms is approximately $14.6 trillion (3rd largest globally, after US $28.8 trillion and China $35.3 trillion), much higher than its nominal $3.55 trillion.
+India has not adopted Green GDP officially, but the Economic Survey 2024 discussed the concept.
+(2) GDP does not measure: household work (estimated at 15-25% of GDP if valued), informal sector underestimation, quality improvements (a smartphone today is better and cheaper than in 2010), income distribution (GDP can grow while inequality worsens), leisure, or environmental damage.
+(3) Alternative measures: HDI (UNDP) — covers health, education, income.
+India's HDI: 0.644 (2022), ranked 134th (Medium Human Development).
+Genuine Progress Indicator (GPI) — adjusts for inequality, environmental costs, crime.
+World Happiness Index — India ranked 126th in 2024.
+MPI (Multidimensional Poverty Index) — India's headcount declined from 29.17% (2013-14) to 11.28% (2022-23).
+GDP at PPP: India's PPP GDP is approximately $14.6 trillion (3rd largest globally, after US $28.8 trillion and China $35.3 trillion), much higher than nominal $3.55 trillion — reflecting that goods and services cost less in India.

 Expenditure Components — C, I, G, (X-M)

-The expenditure method breaks GDP into four components: GDP = C + I + G + (X - M).
-(1) Private Final Consumption Expenditure (PFCE/C): Spending by households on goods and services.
-In India, PFCE constitutes approximately 57-60% of GDP — making it the largest component.
-Includes food, clothing, housing (rent), healthcare, education, transport, communication, recreation.
-PFCE has been growing slower than GDP in recent years, raising concerns about consumption demand.
-Rural consumption has been particularly weak due to agricultural distress and stagnant rural wages.
-(2) Gross Fixed Capital Formation (GFCF/I): Investment by firms and government in fixed assets — machinery, equipment, buildings, infrastructure.
+GDP = C + I + G + (X-M).
+(1) PFCE (C): household spending on goods and services.
+Constitutes 57-60% of India's GDP — the largest component.
+Includes food, clothing, housing, healthcare, education, transport.
+Rural consumption has been particularly weak due to agricultural distress and stagnant wages.
+(2) GFCF (I): investment in fixed assets — machinery, buildings, infrastructure.
 India's GFCF is approximately 29-33% of GDP.
-Higher GFCF indicates more investment and higher future growth potential.
-Government CapEx push (Rs 11.11 lakh crore in FY25) aims to crowd-in private investment.
+Higher GFCF signals more investment and future growth.
+Government CapEx push (Rs 11.11 lakh crore FY25) aims to crowd-in private investment.
 Gross Capital Formation = GFCF + Change in Inventories + Valuables (gold, art).
-(3) Government Final Consumption Expenditure (GFCE/G): Government spending on goods and services (salaries of government employees, defence operations, administrative costs).
+(3) GFCE (G): government spending on goods and services (salaries, defence operations, administration).
 Approximately 10-12% of GDP.
-Does NOT include government investment (which is part of GFCF) or transfer payments (pensions, subsidies — these are not buying goods/services).
-(4) Net Exports (X - M): Exports minus Imports.
-India runs a persistent trade deficit (imports > exports).
-Net exports contribution to GDP: approximately negative 1-3% of GDP.
-Merchandise trade deficit: approximately $240 billion (FY24).
+Does NOT include government investment (part of GFCF) or transfer payments (pensions, subsidies).
+(4) Net Exports (X-M): India runs a persistent trade deficit.
+Contribution: negative 1-3% of GDP.
+Merchandise deficit: approximately $240 billion (FY24).
 Services surplus: approximately $160 billion (IT, business services).
-Current Account Deficit: approximately $25 billion (1% of GDP).
-The Savings-Investment Identity: In a closed economy, Savings = Investment.
-In an open economy, the Current Account Deficit = Investment minus Domestic Savings.
-India's gross domestic savings rate: approximately 30.2% of GDP (FY24).
-Investment rate: approximately 32% of GDP.
-The difference (approximately 2%) is funded by foreign capital inflows (FDI, FPI, ECBs).
-India's savings rate peaked at 36.8% in 2007-08 and has declined since — a concern because lower savings means either lower investment (and growth) or higher foreign borrowing.
+CAD: approximately $25 billion (1% of GDP).
+Savings-Investment Identity: in an open economy, CAD = Investment minus Domestic Savings.
+India's gross domestic savings: approximately 30.2% of GDP (FY24).
+Investment rate: approximately 32%.
+The 2% gap is funded by foreign capital (FDI, FPI, ECBs).
+Savings rate peaked at 36.8% in 2007-08 and has declined — a concern since lower savings means either less investment or more foreign borrowing.

 Domestic Territory & Residence Concepts

-National income accounting uses specific definitions of "domestic territory" and "resident" that differ from ordinary meaning.
-Domestic Territory includes: (1) Political territory including territorial waters (up to 12 nautical miles from coast).
-(2) Ships and aircraft operated by residents between two or more countries (e.g., Air India aircraft flying internationally).
-(3) Fishing vessels, oil rigs, and floating platforms operated by residents in international waters or in the Exclusive Economic Zone (EEZ).
-(4) Embassies, consulates, and military bases of the country located abroad.
-It EXCLUDES: (1) Foreign embassies, consulates, and military bases located within the country.
-(2) International organisations (UN, World Bank offices) located in the country.
-Normal Resident: A person or institution that normally resides in the economic territory and whose centre of economic interest lies in that territory.
-Must have resided for at least one year (or intend to reside for one year or more).
-Residents include: Nationals living in India, foreigners living in India for more than one year (but not diplomatic staff), Indian companies operating in India.
-Non-residents include: Foreign tourists (less than one year), foreign diplomatic staff, Indian nationals working abroad for more than one year, international organisations.
-Why it matters for national income: GDP counts output within domestic territory (regardless of who produces it).
-GNP counts output by residents (regardless of where they produce it).
-Example: Maruti Suzuki (Japanese company operating in India) — its output is part of India's GDP but not GNP (the profit share repatriated to Japan is part of Japan's GNP).
-TCS operating in the US — its profits are part of India's GNP but not GDP (they are part of US GDP).
-For India, NFIA is typically negative (-1 to -2% of GDP) because MNC profit repatriation, interest payments on external commercial borrowings, and payments for foreign technical services exceed India's factor income from abroad.
+National income accounting uses specific definitions.
+Domestic Territory includes: political territory including territorial waters (12 nautical miles), ships and aircraft operated by residents between countries, fishing vessels/oil rigs operated by residents in international waters/EEZ, embassies/consulates abroad.
+It EXCLUDES: foreign embassies/consulates within India, international organisation offices (UN, World Bank) within India.
+Normal Resident: a person or institution normally residing in the economic territory with centre of economic interest there.
+Must have resided (or intend to reside) for 1+ year.
+Residents include nationals in India and foreigners in India for 1+ year (not diplomatic staff).
+Non-residents include tourists (under 1 year), foreign diplomats, nationals abroad for 1+ year, international organisations.
+Why it matters: GDP counts output within domestic territory (regardless of producer).
+GNP counts output by residents (regardless of location).
+Example: Maruti Suzuki's output is part of India's GDP but not GNP (repatriated Japanese profits go to Japan's GNP).
+TCS's US operations are part of India's GNP but not GDP (they're part of US GDP).
+India's NFIA is typically negative (-1 to -2% of GDP) because MNC profit repatriation, ECB interest payments, and foreign technical service payments exceed India's factor income from abroad.

 State Domestic Product & Regional Inequality

-State Domestic Product (SDP) is the state-level equivalent of GDP — the total value of goods and services produced within a state's geographic boundary.
-Each state's Directorate of Economics and Statistics estimates GSDP (Gross State Domestic Product) and NSDP (Net State Domestic Product).
-Sum of all states' GSDP approximately equals national GDP (with adjustments for statistical discrepancy).
-Per Capita NSDP varies enormously across states, reflecting deep regional inequality: Top states (2023-24 estimates): Goa (Rs 6.5+ lakh), Delhi (Rs 5.5+ lakh), Sikkim (Rs 5+ lakh), Chandigarh, Karnataka (Rs 3.3 lakh), Telangana (Rs 3.1 lakh), Haryana (Rs 3.0 lakh), Maharashtra (Rs 2.7 lakh).
-Bottom states: Bihar (Rs 60,000), Jharkhand (Rs 75,000), UP (Rs 80,000), Manipur, Meghalaya, Assam.
-The ratio between richest (Goa) and poorest (Bihar) states is approximately 10:1 — one of the highest regional inequalities in the world.
-This disparity has widened over time as services-driven growth has concentrated in urbanised southern and western states.
-GSDP growth leaders (recent years): Karnataka, Telangana, Tamil Nadu, Gujarat, Maharashtra — driven by IT, manufacturing, and services.
-Slow growth: Bihar, Jharkhand, Chhattisgarh, Madhya Pradesh (though MP has shown improvement recently).
-Five states (Maharashtra, Tamil Nadu, Karnataka, Gujarat, UP) account for approximately 45% of India's GDP.
-Implications for policy: Finance Commission uses per capita income as a key criterion for tax devolution — poorer states get larger shares to reduce inequality.
-NITI Aayog's SDG India Index and other rankings create competitive federalism to improve governance in lagging states.
-Regional inequality is a UPSC favourite — linking economics with federalism, migration, and governance.
+SDP (State Domestic Product) is the state-level GDP equivalent.
+Each state's Directorate of Economics and Statistics estimates GSDP and NSDP.
+Per Capita NSDP varies enormously — reflecting deep regional inequality: Top states (2023-24): Goa (Rs 6.5+ lakh), Delhi (Rs 5.5+ lakh), Sikkim (Rs 5+ lakh), Karnataka (Rs 3.3 lakh), Telangana (Rs 3.1 lakh), Haryana (Rs 3.0 lakh), Maharashtra (Rs 2.7 lakh).
+Bottom: Bihar (Rs 60,000), Jharkhand (Rs 75,000), UP (Rs 80,000).
+The Goa-Bihar ratio is approximately 10:1 — among the highest regional inequalities globally.
+This gap has widened as services-driven growth concentrated in urbanised southern and western states.
+Growth leaders: Karnataka, Telangana, Tamil Nadu, Gujarat, Maharashtra (IT, manufacturing, services).
+Five states (Maharashtra, Tamil Nadu, Karnataka, Gujarat, UP) account for approximately 45% of GDP.
+Policy implications: Finance Commission uses per capita income for tax devolution — poorer states get larger shares.
+NITI Aayog's SDG India Index creates competitive federalism.
+Regional inequality links economics with federalism, migration, and governance — a UPSC favourite.

 Circular Flow of Income

-The circular flow model is the foundation of national income accounting.
-It shows how income flows between different sectors of the economy.
-Two-Sector Model (Households + Firms): Households supply factors of production (land, labour, capital, enterprise) to firms through the factor market.
-Firms pay factor incomes (rent, wages, interest, profit) to households.
-Households use this income to buy goods and services from firms through the product market.
-This creates a circular flow where Total Output = Total Income = Total Expenditure (the three methods of measuring national income).
-Three-Sector Model (adds Government): Government collects taxes from households and firms, and provides goods/services (public goods, defence, infrastructure) and makes transfer payments (subsidies, pensions).
-Government spending adds to the flow; taxes reduce it.
+The circular flow model underpins national income accounting.
+Two-Sector Model (Households + Firms): households supply factors through the factor market, firms pay factor incomes, households buy goods through the product market.
+Total Output = Total Income = Total Expenditure (the three measurement methods).
+Three-Sector Model (adds Government): government collects taxes and provides goods/services plus transfers.
 If G > T (fiscal deficit), government is a net injector.
-If G < T (fiscal surplus), government is a net leaker.
-Four-Sector Model (adds External Sector): Exports are injections (foreign spending enters domestic economy).
-Imports are leakages (domestic spending exits to foreign economies).
-If X > M (trade surplus), the external sector is a net injector.
-If X < M (trade deficit, as in India's case), the external sector is a net leaker.
-Equilibrium condition: Total Injections = Total Leakages.
-That is: Investment + Government Spending + Exports = Savings + Taxes + Imports (I + G + X = S + T + M).
-If injections > leakages, the economy expands (GDP increases).
-If leakages > injections, the economy contracts.
-Multiplier Effect: An initial injection (investment or government spending) creates multiple rounds of spending.
-The multiplier = 1 / (1 - MPC) where MPC = Marginal Propensity to Consume.
-If MPC = 0.8, multiplier = 5 — meaning Rs 1 of investment increases GDP by Rs 5.
-In India, the fiscal multiplier for capital expenditure is estimated at 2.5-4.0 (IMF).
-This justifies the government's strategy of increasing CapEx to stimulate growth.
+Four-Sector Model (adds External): exports are injections, imports are leakages.
+If X < M (trade deficit, India's case), the external sector is a net leaker.
+Equilibrium: Total Injections = Total Leakages, i.e., I + G + X = S + T + M. If injections > leakages, the economy expands.
+Multiplier Effect: an initial injection creates multiple spending rounds.
+Multiplier = 1 / (1 - MPC), where MPC = Marginal Propensity to Consume.
+If MPC = 0.8, multiplier = 5 — Rs 1 of investment increases GDP by Rs 5.
+India's fiscal multiplier for capital expenditure is estimated at 2.5-4.0 (IMF) — justifying the government's CapEx-led growth strategy.

 India's GDP — Historical Trajectory & Milestones